rotki/rotki/docs/usage_guide.rst

 --------------------
 A list of supported locations in Rotki are ``"external"``, ``"kraken"``, ``"poloniex"``, ``"bittrex"``, ``"binance"``, ``"bitmex"``, ``"coinbase"``, ``"banks"``, ``"blockchain"``, ``"coinbasepro"``, ``"gemini"``, ``"equities"``, ``"realestate"``, ``"commodities"``, ``"cryptocom"``, ``"uniswap"``, ``"bitstamp"``, ``"binanceus"``, ``"bitfinex"``, ``"bitcoinde"``, ``"iconomi"``, ``"kucoin"``, ``"balancer"``, ``"loopring"``, ``"ftx"``, ``"nexo"``, ``"blockfi"``, ``"independentreserve"``, ``"gitcoin"``, ``"sushiswap"``, ``"shapeshift"``, ``"uphold"``, ``"bitpanda"``, ``"bisq"`` and ``"ftxus"``.

+**NOTE**: In the columns that an asset is expected you will need to use the identifier that such asset has in rotki otherwise the row won't be read.
 **NOTE**: If at any point, you're confused as regards the csv format, feel free to send us a message on `Discord <https://discord.gg/aGCxHG7>`_.

 Moving data to another system